PrintersForAnts/MetalBoop/README.md

 3. <ins>What is the difference between 2-part and 3-part MetalBoop?</ins>
   * Boop usually consists of 3 main metal parts; those are:
-    * base plate (screws into X rail cart and to which belts are attached),
+    * Base plate (screws into X rail cart and to which belts are attached),
-    * front plate (screws into Boop's vertical MGW7 rail and toolhead) and
+    * Front plate (screws into Boop's vertical MGW7 rail and toolhead) and
-    * top plate (screws into front plate and where optical sensor PCB attaches to).
+    * Top plate (screws into Front plate and where optical sensor PCB attaches to).

     ![MetalBoopNames](./imgs/assembly/part_names.jpeg)

 This configuration is called 3-part MetalBoop and is cheaper for CNC production.
-2-part MetalBoop is optimisation to further increase rigidity by merging front and top plates together.
+2-part MetalBoop is optimisation to further increase rigidity by merging Front and Top plates together.
 But while more efficient and also easier to assemble, it can be 5-20 $ more expensive to produce.
 Both versions are available and the choice which one to get and assemble is yours.

 ![MetalBoopDifference](./imgs/2part-3part-diff.png)